 Possible defenses to domestic violence charges may be insufficient evidence, self-defense, factual innocence or that the other party involved is not covered by the statute.
 Your spouse can invoke his or her spousal privilege not to testify against you.
 Your spouse or partner may also be able to invoke his or her Fifth Amendment privilege of not testifying on grounds of possible self-incrimination.

-It is critical that you discuss your specific circumstances and possible defenses with an experienced defense lawyer serving Quincy and Canton, MA as soon as possible.
+It is critical that you discuss your specific circumstances and possible defenses with an experienced domestic violence defense lawyer serving Quincy and Canton, MA as soon as possible.

 Please contact us online or call us at (617) 300-0212 for a confidential consultation with one of our lawyers.
 We are ready to defend you right away, and we are responsive 24/7.
 Our Quincy criminal firm offers fixed and hourly billing rates, and we accept all major credit cards.